-When you buy a star kit to name a star in Ursa Minor, the star will not be visible with the naked eye.
-The constellation itself will be very easy to locate, however, so you will always know there is a star shining down from this area of the sky.
+When you buy a star kit to name a star in Ursa Minor, the star will not be visible with the naked eye but the constellation itself will be very easy to locate so you will always know there is a star shining down from this area of the sky.

 Right Ascension: 03:06

 Major or notable stars in Ursa Minor

 Polaris – North Star – α Ursae Minoris (Alpha

 Kochab – β Ursae Minoris (Beta Ursae Minoris)